Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Experimental Setup

 \section{Experimental Setup}

-\subsection{Self-Supervised Learning Models}

-This section describes the two SSL-based models applied for both knowledge database construction and query inference.
+\subsection{Self-supervised learning models}

-\textbf{Countermeasure}.
-We use an open-sourced SSL-based CM model\footnote{\url{https://huggingface.co/nii-yamagishilab/wav2vec-large-anti-deepfake-nda}} for this study.
-The model uses a Wav2Vec frontend \cite{baevski2020_wav2vec} to extract feature vectors, followed by a backend classifier with adaptive pooling, a fully-connected MLP (without bias), and softmax operation for prediction scores.
+\textbf{Countermeasures}.
+We use an open-sourced SSL-based CM model\footnote{\url{https://huggingface.co/nii-yamagishilab/xls-r-2b-anti-deepfake}} for this study.
+The model uses a Wav2Vec2.0 frontend \cite{baevski2020_wav2vec} to extract feature vectors, followed by a backend classifier with adaptive pooling, a fully-connected MLP (without bias), and softmax operation for prediction scores.
 The model was \emph{post-trained}\footnote{As described in \cite{antideepfake}, post-training is an intermediate supervised training phase for SSL models, with specifically collected data and training schemes to adapt them for certain task.
-Here, the task is ADD.} on approximately 74,000 hours of real and fake audio clips from various datasets, without any form of data augmentation.
-The model architecture and training are described in further detail in \cite{antideepfake}.
+Here, the task is ADD.} on approximately 74,000 hours of real and fake audio clips from various datasets.
+Further details of model architecture and training are described in \cite{antideepfake}.

 \textbf{Profile extractor}.
-We employ \emph{vox\_profile}\footnote{\url{https://github.com/tiantiaf0627/vox-profile-release}} \cite{voxprofile2025} to extract profile features using well-trained foundation models.
-We construct vectors by concatenating four attributes: 1) \textit{Age}: a scalar representing age value in terms of 10 uniformed intervals from 0 to 100 years old\footnote{e.g., A value of 7 means an estimated age of 61-70 years old.}; 2) \textit{Gender}: a 2-dimensional one-hot vector for male/female classification; 3) \textit{Emotion}: a scalar indicating the emotion trait (anger, fear, neutral, etc.) and 256-dimensional embedding vector extracted from the intermediate of the foundational model; 4) \textit{Voice quality}: a 25-dimensional vector capturing five perceptual aspects: pitch, volume, clarity, rhythm, and voice texture, following the taxonomy defined in \cite{paraspeechcaps}.
+We employ \emph{vox\_profile}\footnote{\url{https://github.com/tiantiaf0627/vox-profile-release}} \cite{voxprofile2025} to extract profile feature vectors using well-trained foundation models.
+We construct the features by concatenating four attributes: 1) \textit{Age}: a scalar representing age value in terms of 10 uniformed intervals from 0 to 100 years old\footnote{e.g., A value of 7 means an estimated age of 61-70 years old.}; 2) \textit{Gender}: a 2-dimensional one-hot vector for male/female classification; 3) \textit{Emotion}: a scalar indicating the emotion trait (anger, fear, neutral, etc.) and 256-dimensional embedding vector extracted from the intermediate of the foundational model; 4) \textit{Voice quality}: a 25-dimensional vector capturing five perceptual aspects: pitch, volume, clarity, rhythm, and voice texture, following the taxonomy defined in \cite{paraspeechcaps}.
 More details about how the representations are extracted can be found in \cite{voxprofile2025}.

-\subsection{Implementation \& Evaluation}
+\subsection{Implementation \& evaluation}